 onboarding : The enterprise-level activation of an authentic device, a user, and an application entity as a combination in SAP Mobile Services.

 Security Assertion Markup Language (SAML) : An XML-based open-standard data format for exchanging authentication and authorization data between an identity provider and a service provider.

 SAP Fiori : The user experience (UX) for SAP software; represents a personalized, responsive, and simple user experience across devices and deployment options.

-SAP Cloud Platform : Platform as a Service (PaaS) offering from SAP; enables customers and developers to build, extend, and run applications on SAP in the cloud.
+SAP Business Technology Platform : Platform as a Service (PaaS) offering from SAP; enables customers and developers to build, extend, and run applications on SAP in the cloud.

-schedule : The definition of a task (such as the collection of a set of statistics) and the time interval during which the task must execute using SAP Cloud Platform Mobile Services.
+schedule : The definition of a task (such as the collection of a set of statistics) and the time interval during which the task must execute using SAP Mobile Services.

-System for Cross-domain Identity Management (SCIM) : An open standard that connects SAP Cloud Platform Mobile Services to a back-end authentication user store.
+System for Cross-domain Identity Management (SCIM) : An open standard that connects SAP Mobile Services to a back-end authentication user store.

-security configuration : The mechanism within SAP Cloud Platform that enforces application authentication and authorization.
+security configuration : The mechanism within SAP Business Technology Platform that enforces application authentication and authorization.
 The security configuration points the platform to an underlying user store (a repository, such as Active Directory or an LDAP server) to perform authentication and authorization services.

 single sign-on (SSO) : A credentials-based authentication mechanism for accessing multiple, but independent, software systems using a single logon.